 Is your home a little draughty?
 Heat is trying to escape from your home through draughts.
 If you suspect you’re losing heated air, inspect the weather stripping and sealing around all of your windows and exterior doors.
 Winter air can also enter your home through power outlets, light fittings, air conditioning units, and insulation gaps.

 Inspect your roof and basement, as these areas frequently conceal the worst air leaks.
 Try replacing any missing or damaged weather stripping and apply the new caulk to any cracked seals.
-For larger gaps, you might have to install or replace insulation.
+For larger gaps, you might have to install or replace Your Cavity Wall insulation, Soild Wall Insulation, Loft Wall Insulation.

 - Use LED Light